Princetown

 Princetown is a village located within Dartmoor national park in the English county of Devon.
 It is the principal settlement of the civil parish of Dartmoor Forest.
+At the 2021 census, the village had a population of 1,443.

 The village has its origins in 1785, when Sir Thomas Tyrwhitt, then secretary to the Prince of Wales, leased a large area of moorland from the Duchy of Cornwall estate, hoping to convert it into good farmland.
 He encouraged people to live in the area and suggested that a prison be built there.
 He called the settlement Princetown after the Prince of Wales.

 Princetown is the site of Dartmoor Prison.
 At around 1,430 feet (435 m) above sea level, it is the highest settlement on the moor, and one of the highest in the United Kingdom.
 It is also the largest settlement located on the high moor.
 The Princetown Railway, closed in 1956, was also the highest railway line in England: its Princetown terminus was also 1,430 feet above sea level.

 History

 In 1780, a farm was reclaimed on the site of an ancient tenement near the Two Bridges, and in 1785, Sir Thomas Tyrwhitt set about improving the moor at a place which he named Tor Royal (present day Tor Royal Farm), about 1 km south-east of Princetown.
 The Plume of Feathers Inn also bears this date on its sign.
 He made an estate and built a house in 1798.
-Later the road from Tavistock to Princetown was built, as well as the other roads that now cross the moor.
+Later, the road from Tavistock to Princetown was built, as well as the other roads that now cross the moor.

 He also proposed that a prison be built on Dartmoor to house the thousands of captives of the Napoleonic Wars and the later War of 1812, who had become too numerous to lodge in the prisons and prison-ships at Plymouth.
 The site was given by the Prince of Wales, who held the lands of the Duchy of Cornwall to which the whole moor belonged.
 This is why the settlement is named Princetown.
 Dartmoor Prison was built in 1806 at a cost of £130,000.
-At one time it had a capacity of between 7,000 and 9,000 prisoners, but its current capacity is only 640.
+At one time it had a capacity of between 7,000 and 9,000 prisoners, but its operational capacity in 2015 was 660.